GLOBAL MARKETS-Shares, dollar drop on Fed tapering unease

 By Leah Schnurr

-NEW YORK, Aug 7 U.S. and European stocks dropped on Wednesday and the dollar fell for a fourth day in a row as investors grew more concerned over when the Federal Reserve will start to wind down its stimulus program.
+NEW YORK, Aug 7 World share indexes dropped on Wednesday and the dollar fell for a fourth day in a row as investors grew concerned over when the Federal Reserve will start to wind down its stimulus program.

-The greenback also fell steeply against the pound after the Bank of England said it did not plan to lift interest rates until unemployment falls to 7 percent, a level unlikely for another three years.
-But some investors, expecting that level to be reached sooner, brought forward their expectations for a rate hike, supporting sterling.

-"Market participants are currently observing a situation where the data suggests a better economic outcome than they expected just a month or two ago," said Bob Lynch, head of G10 FX strategy for the Americas, at HSBC in New York.

-"In a data-dependent world, markets will not be complacent and accepting of central bank forecasts when current data suggests otherwise."

-The yen rose to a seven-week high against the dollar on expectations that Japanese investors would convert their overseas earnings before the mid-August Obon holiday.

-Stocks on Wall Street were lower by late morning, the third down day in a row, though indexes were still not far below record highs.
-The Fed's bond-buying program has been a major driver of the rally in equities this year, which has the S&P 500 up about 18 percent for the year.
+Stocks on Wall Street opened lower, the third down day in a row, though indexes were still not far below record highs.
+The Fed's bond buying program has been a major driver of the rally in equities this year, which has the S&P 500 up about 18 percent for the year.

-"The risk reward is not the same as it used to be for the market.
-It used to be that people were anticipating economic recovery and knew the rates would stay low.
-Rates are more competitive now, and it takes real earnings growth to back stocks at these levels," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.

-"With earnings almost over, we aren't left with bellwether stock stories that prevent some level of profit-taking."
+"We're still only a few points under our all-time high, so it isn't surprising to see people take profits in a somewhat frothy market," said Randy Frederick, managing director of active trading for Charles Schwab in Austin, Texas.

+"At these levels, there's plenty of room to the downside before there's reason to be concerned."

 Investors have been focused on trying to pinpoint when the Fed may start to reduce its $85 billion a month in bond purchases.